Contact Us

 Important Camera Settings

-1: Frustrum data in a Virtual Production setup is always delivered via the tracking information.
-As the video chain (server, processor, led) adds slight delay it is important to activate the overscan.
-Otherwise, the camera might catch parts of the outer frustrum during camera movement or movement in general.
+1. Frustum data in a Virtual Production setup is always delivered via the tracking information.
+As the video chain (server, processor, led) adds slight delay, it is important to activate the overscan.
+Otherwise, the camera might catch parts of the outer frustum during camera movement or movement in general.

-3: Far - same option as in the unreal options.
-By increasing this setting, the render distance is increased (in our example sky will be rendered)
+3. Far: same option as in the Unreal Settings.
+By increasing this setting, the render distance is increased (in our example sky will be rendered).

-Near - sets up the near render distance.
-If set to 10 everything from 0-10 won't be displayed in the frustrum
+4. Near: sets up the near render distance.
+If set to 10, everything from 0-10 won't be displayed in the frustum.

 Cave Setup